Romkin7/patatap_clone/README.md

 Secondly on every key press one of predefined sounds is randomly picked and played.

-Lastly I'm resetting circles final destination every two seconds, so they end up moving nicely around whole screen. :-) project can be sawn online by this address: https://hungry-spence-faca80.netlify.com/
+Lastly I'm resetting circles final destination every two seconds, so they end up moving nicely around whole screen. :-) project can be sawn online by visiting this address: https://hungry-spence-faca80.netlify.com/

+Happy coding guys

+Cheers, Roman T